Beyond Leading Logarithms in $g_V$: The Semileptonic Weak Hamiltonian at $\mathcal{O}(\alpha\,\alpha_s^2)$

 The remaining long-distance isoscalar contribution is given as an integral over the $\mu_0$-regularized operator product with external baryon and leptons evaluated in \HBchiPT.
 As this integral over the photon-loop momentum is finite for all values of $d$, we can simply take the limit $d \to 4$ where then also the matrix elements involving the evanescent structures vanish in this limit.
 Only the vector-axial component of the weak hadronic current contributes to these integrals~\cite{Gorchtein:2023naa,Cirigliano:2023fnz}.
 Defining $Q^2=-q^2$, the neutron mass $m_N$, $\nu = v \cdot q$ and the amplitude $T_3$ as the amplitude of the tensor decomposition of the hadronic tensor $T^{\mu\nu}_{VA,0} = i \epsilon^{\mu\nu\sigma\rho}q_{\rho}v_{\sigma} T_3/(4 m_N \nu) + \dots$ we find

 which is directly related to the $\gamma{}W$ box function.
 Its form follows from the required scale cancellation and agrees with the $d=4$ derivation of Ref.~\cite{Cirigliano:2023fnz}.
 Our NDR derivation yields a consistent factorization of short-distance QCD effects in Eq.~(\ref{eq:z-sce}).

-The first integral can be transformed \cite{Seng:2018yzq,Seng:2018qru} into a one-dimensional integral over $F(Q^2)=(12/Q^2) M_3^{(0)}(1,Q^2)$, where $M_3^{(0)}(1,Q^2)$ is the first Nachtmann moment, and split into a low ($Q^2<Q_0^2$) and high ($Q^2>Q_0^2$) region for the integration variable $Q^2>0$.
+The first integral in Eq.~(\ref{eq:hadronic-box}) can be transformed \cite{Seng:2018yzq,Seng:2018qru} into a one-dimensional integral over $F(Q^2)=(12/Q^2) M_3^{(0)}(1,Q^2)$, where $M_3^{(0)}(1,Q^2)$ is the first Nachtmann moment, and split into a low ($Q^2<Q_0^2$) and high ($Q^2>Q_0^2$) region for the integration variable $Q^2>0$.
 For sufficiently large $Q_0^2$ one enters the deep inelastic scattering (DIS) region and can combine the high $Q^2$ region with the second integral and finds

 where $\Box^{V<}_{\gamma W}(\mu_0)$ denotes the contribution of the elastic and inelastic low $Q^2$ region of the first integral that has been determined in the literature either using a dispersive approach, see Ref.~\cite{Seng:2018yzq,Seng:2018qru,Czarnecki:2019mwq,Seng:2020wjq,Hayen:2020cxh,Shiells:2020fqp,Gorchtein:2023naa} for details, or using lattice QCD~\cite{Ma:2023kfr}.
 The form follows from the required scale cancellation~\cite{Cirigliano:2023fnz}.
 In the NDR approach, additional higher-order corrections can be included in the terms within square brackets by combining the perturbative DIS calculation~\cite{Larin:1990zw,Larin:1991tj,Baikov:2010je,Czarnecki:2019mwq} with higher-order corrections to the OPE of Eq.~(\ref{eq:ndr-ope}).
 These higher-order contributions are neglected, as they lie beyond the scope of our NLL analysis.